-Ownership of the Bank was widely held until the late 1940’s with no one individual owing a majority interest of the stock.
-In 1945 J.J.B Williams became President of the Bank and assets had reached $4,797,399.00.
-Soon after Mr. Williams became president, he began to acquire stock in the Bank and by the late 1940’s had managed to obtain majority interest.
+Ownership of the bank was widely held until the late 1940’s with no one individual owning a majority interest of the stock.
+In 1945 J.J.B Williams became president of the bank and assets had reached $4,797,399.
+Soon after Mr. Williams became president, he began to acquire stock in the bank and by the late 1940’s had managed to obtain majority interest.

 In 1970, Mr. Williams died and his stock was sold at public auction to settle his estate.
 His majority interest was purchased by Garvice Kincaid.
-At the time Mr. Kincaid acquired the Bank, total assets had reached $18,181,123.00.
+At the time Mr. Kincaid acquired the bank, total assets had reached $18,181,123.
 It was with Mr. Kincaid’s acquisition that the bank began to enter the modern era of banking.
-This started with the construction of the Bank’s first branch at Somerset Plaza.
+This started with the construction of the bank’s first branch at Somerset Plaza.
 This facility was opened for business in June of 1972.

-In 1973, Clay Parker Davis was elected President of the Bank and total assets were $22,656,508.00.
-Soon after Mr. Davis arrived, the Bank began construction of a new main office building which was occupied in November 1974.
+In 1973, Clay Parker Davis was elected president of the bank and total assets were $22,656,508.
+Soon after Mr. Davis arrived, the bank began construction of a new main office building which was occupied in November 1974.
 After this structure was completed, plans were made for the construction of the Burnside Branch which opened for business in October of 1976.

-In December 1997, Advisory Boards for each branch was established.
+In December 1997, Advisory Boards for each branch were established.
 The Boards are made up of local business people who will help promote Citizens National Bank.
 On December 7, 1998, the new Waitsboro Branch opened.
-To date, this is the Bank’s largest and most expensive branch location.
-Due to the widening Highway 27, the Bank’s Burnside Branch was removed and the staff worked out of a mobile unit from February 1, 1999 until the new Burnside Branch opened on October 4, 1999.
-On December 1, 1999, Citizens opened the new Nancy Branch.
-This was largely due to the many requests from the Bank’s customers and the Nancy Community to open a facility.
+To date, this is the bank’s largest branch location.
+Due to the widening of Highway 27, the bank’s Burnside Branch was removed and the staff worked out of a mobile unit from February 1, 1999 until the new Burnside Branch opened on October 4, 1999.
+On December 1, 1999, the bank opened the Nancy Branch.
+This was largely due to the many requests from the bank’s customers and the Nancy community to open a facility.
 Citizens was granted trust powers in 1999 and a new Trust/Asset Management Department was established.
-The Department is now located in the former Gover Building on N. Maple Street.
+The department is now located in the former Gover Building on North Maple Street.

-The history of Citizens National Bank spans more than 90 years of growth, change and progress both in banking and the world at large.
-Community Banks have been integral in helping people move forward in a changing world.
+The history of Citizens National Bank spans more than 95 years of growth, change and progress both in banking and the world at large.
+Community banks have been integral in helping people move forward in a changing world.
 The future holds many more great changes and challenges and Citizens National Bank stands ready to help meet them.